 With live migration, you can move a Hyper-V VM to a different VM host with no downtime.
 Storage migration works best when the VM is held on shared storage (via a fibre channel SAN, iSCSI, or SMB).
 You can also move a VM's storage (any VHD/VHDX associated with the VM) to a different location.
 You can also combine these and move a VM supported by local storage to another Hyper-V host (moving both the VM and the underlying storage).

 In this recipe, you first move the storage for the PSDirect VM.
-You created this VM in the recipe Creating a virtual machine and stored the VM configuration and the VM's VHD on the H: drive.
+You created this VM in the recipe Creating a Hyper-V VM and stored the VM configuration and the VM's VHD on the H: drive.
 To move the storage, you create a new SMB share and then move the VM's storage to the new SMB share.

 In the second part of this recipe, you do a live migration of the PSDirect VM from HV1 to HV2.
-You perform the migration while the VM is running.
-This VM movement is known as live migration – you are migrating a live VM that stays up; and running during the migration.
+This VM movement is known as live migration because you are migrating a live VM that stays up and running during the migration.

 Getting ready

-In this recipe, you use the HV1 and HV2 systems (Windows 2022 Server with Hype-V loaded) as set up in the Installing and configuring Hyper-V recipe and the PSDirect VM created in the recipe Creating a virtual machine.
+In this recipe, you use the HV1 and HV2 systems (Windows 2022 Server with Hyper-V loaded) as set up in the Installing Hyper-V inside Windows Server recipe and the PSDirect VM created in the recipe Creating a Hyper-V VM.

 In the first part of this recipe, you first move the storage for the PSDirect VM.
-You created this VM in the Creating a virtual machine recipe.
+You created this VM in the Creating a Hyper-V VM recipe.
+You should ensure this VM is up and running.

 You run all the first part of this recipe on HV1 to move the PSDirect VM from HV1 to HV2.
 Once you have moved the VM to HV2, you run the final part of this recipe on HV2 to move the VM back to HV1.
 If you attempted to run the last part of this recipe remotely, for example, for a client machine or from HV1 (suitably wrapped up in a script block you run with Invoke-Command), you would see a Kerberos error due to the Kerberos double hop problem.
 To overcome that issue, you could have deployed Windows Credential Security System Provider (CredSSP).